looker-open-source/sdk-codegen/byosdk.md

 ### Streams

-Streaming declarations are basically the same as [Methods](Methods), but with a parameter for a streaming callback.
+Streaming declarations are basically the same as [Methods](#methods), but with a parameter for a streaming callback.

 See the Typescript SDK [`streams.ts`](packages/sdk/src/sdk/4.0/streams.ts) for streaming method examples.

 ### API version tracking

-The `constants` file for an SDK has the Looker API version and Looker release version as variables.
+The `constants` file (e.g. [`constants.ts`](packages/sdk/src/rtl/constants.ts)) for an SDK has the Looker API version and Looker release version as variables.
 The update mechanism for these variables is in [`reformatter.ts`](packages/scripts/src/reformatter.ts).

 #### Code reformatting